The steps on how to write a nonfiction book are easy to follow, but can be difficult to execute if you don’t have a clear plan.

 - Generate a stream of passive income for years to come

-- Make you an authority in your field of expertise
+- Build authority in your field of expertise

 - Become a motivational speaker